adamgulyas/adamgulyas/README.md

 B.A.
 Honors, Philosophy\
 **University of Guelph, Guelph, ON**

-## :trophy: Achievements
+## Achievements &nbsp;:trophy:

 - Clio Gold, Social Media
 - Clio Gold, Music Entertainment
 - Cannes Lion Bronze, Social Media
 - Published in Bloomberg, Wired, TechCrunch, and Billboard

-## :heart: My Passion
+## My Passion &nbsp;:heart:

-Apart from engineering and data science, I'm an investor and options trader.
-Each day I'm fueled by a deep fascination of economic systems and the desire to fit the pieces together, always in pursuit of a greater understanding.
+Apart from engineering and data science, I'm an investor, speculator, and options trader.
+Fueled each day by a deep fascination of economic systems and the desire to fit the pieces together, always in pursuit of a greater understanding.

-### :books: I'm currently reading
+### Currently Reading &nbsp;:books:

 - **Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow** (Aurélien Géron - O'Reilly)
 - **Data Preparation for Machine Learning: Data Cleaning, Feature Selection, and Data Transforms in Python** (Jason Brownlee)